CodingTarik/CodingTarik/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡  I have a passion for exploring emerging technologies and creating innovative software solutions and clever hacks.<br>
 🎓  Currently, I am pursuing my studies in Computer Science at the Technische Universität Darmstadt.<br>
-🌱  My primary focus is on expanding my knowledge in the fields of Cyber Security and Software Development.
-I am committed to staying updated with the latest advancements and industry best practices.<br>
+🌱  My primary focus is on expanding my knowledge in the fields of Cyber Security and Software Development.<br>
-✍️  During my leisure time, I immerse myself in learning the intricacies of playing the guitar and engaging in various sports activities to keep myself physically active.<br>
 💬  I am always open to connecting with like-minded individuals who share a passion for technology.
 Whether you need consultation, seek a volunteer, or simply want to engage in interesting discussions, feel free to reach out to me.<br>

 <hr>